Polyconseil/libcanardbc/README.md

 Installation
 ------------

-You will only to install:
+You will only need to install:
 - automake
 - autoconf
 - libtool
 - flex
 - bison
+- json-glib-1.0 (on Debian/Ubuntu: libjson-glib-dev; on other OSes probably a similar name)

 and a C compiler (gcc or clang) to compile the library.